How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 textBox_Price1.Text = Rate;

-So this is how we can find Product Price based on Customer buying History from QuickBooks.
+This is how we can find product prices based on customer buying history from QuickBooks.

 private void comboBox_Item1_SelectedIndexChanged(object sender, EventArgs e)